snowman-repos/book/project_managers/README.md

 #### A Capable Production Team

-In your role you simply don't have the time to do everything yourself, or even to help out with content, design, development and testing, on top of everthing else.
+In your role you simply don't have the time to do everything yourself, or even to help out with content, design, development and testing, on top of everything else.
 You need to be able to confidently delegate tasks and know that they will be completed to your standards of quality, and also resist the temptation to even think that something would have been done better if you'd just done it yourself.
 Relying on the skills of your team is essential and so that means not just hiring well but also maintaining and developing skills - the better your team gets the easier your job becomes and the better your products are.

-- get involved in hiring
+You should absolutely be involved in the hiring process.
+If you're not, start kicking and screaming until you are.
+Nobody knows better than you what skillsets your team may be lacking and what are in surplus, nor is anyone else in a better position to assess how well a candidate will fit into your team.
+You can find more useful advice about hiring & firing in _Chapter 3 - Production Directors_.
+Remember though, as we talked about previously, not to be resource greedy.
+Perhaps you don't need to hire someone new if an existing team member can be trained up.

 > Developers often treat PM as The Source of All Evil.
 And to some point they’re right.
 It’s a project manager who brings more work.
 It’s a project manager who bugs everyone asking when they’re going to be done.